hmrc/file-transmission/README.md

 - Consuming service can now use `file-transmission` to notify MDG that these files are ready to be processed
 - MDG proceeds to asynchronously process the file batch as appropriate

+## Onboarding requirements
+To use `file-transmission`, the consuming service must let Platform Services know :
+- the User-Agent request header of the service so it can be whitelisted

 ## Service usage

-### Whitelisting

-In order to initiate transmission, the consuming service must be whitelisted by `file-transmission`.
-See the 'Whitelisting client services' section further down in this document.

 ### Requesting file transmission